Harrison, New York: Bus

 Harrison is served by Bee-Line Bus System.

 Rail

 Harrison is served by the New Haven Line of the Metro-North Railroad at the Harrison station.

 Airport

-Harrison is served by Westchester County Airport, which is partially located in Purchase.
+Harrison is served by Westchester County Airport, which is located almost entirely in Purchase.

 Fire department

 Harrison is protected by one combination and two all-volunteer fire districts.
 The Harrison Fire Department being the combination department, the West Harrison Fire Department, and the Purchase Fire Department being all volunteer.
 The total fire apparatus amount in the town/village are three trucks, nine engines, two rescues, and many other special units.
 Altogether, there are four fire departments that protect Harrison.

 On June 22, 2023, Harrison agreed to settle an employment discrimination lawsuit brought by the Justice Department.
 The $450,000 settlement is one of the largest payments by a municipality in an employment discrimination case brought by the United States on behalf of a single individual.
 The municipality and fire department also agreed to federal monitoring as part of the settlement for two years.